 Low nutrient quality may eventually lead to malnutrition and a whole myriad of health problems.

-These health problems may be costly to fix, so no money was saved in the long run.
+These health problems may be costly to fix, so no money would actually be saved in the long run by eating cheaper foods.

-And you may gain weight on top of it.
+As well as the long term costs, you may also gain weight on top of this!
 For most people, it’s best to eat healthy, nutritious foods to maintain a healthy weight and lifestyle.

 Why is junk food so popular?